Internet of Things (IoT) Backend in .NET

 If your IoT Backend application is developed in .NET / .NET Core and has high traffic and running in a multi-server environment, then you need to use NCache.
 This is because NCache is the most powerful .NET Distributed Cache available that provides you the following benefits:

-- 100% Native .NET Cache: NCache is the only truly native .NET Distributed Cache available in the market.
+- 100% .NET / .NET Core Cache: NCache is the only truly native .NET Distributed Cache available in the market.
 All others are developed in C++ on Linux and later ported to Windows with limited compatibility to .NET.
 NCache fits nicely into your .NET / .NET Core application stack and simplifies your cost of development and maintenance.

 - .NET Pub/Sub Messaging: NCache is a feature rich distributed cache and includes powerful Pub/Sub Messaging capabilities.
 IoT Backend applications use these messaging features in NCache to send messages to others applications or Microservices.